 As mentioned, public liability insurance is one of the first insurance a business will purchase to protect itself.
 Public Liability insurance protects businesses if a third party (a member of the public) sues the company, alleging that the business’s negligence caused them some type of bodily injury or property damage.

-As soon a business begins its journey on their premises – they are at risk of public liability claims.
-In addition, claims could be someone slipping in a restaurant washroom to an employee accidentally dropping a flowerpot out the window onto a person.
+As soon as a business begins its journey on its premises – they are at risk of public liability claims.
+In addition, claims could be someone slipping in a restaurant washroom to an employee accidentally dropping a flowerpot out the window.

 Therefore, every business needs public liability insurance to protect itself from these risks, which may not even be the business’s fault.
 After reading these very odd public liability claims, you may be more persuaded to invest in public liability insurance.